Skip to content

 A Healthy Community Houses All

-The price and availability of housing is having a profoundly negative effect on our people and communities.
-For many years, our community has not been able to house all of our residents, at low and middle-earning incomes, which has created an ongoing and growing crisis due to affordability and availability.
+The price and availability of housing is having a profoundly negative effect on people and communities in Chelan and Douglas counties.
+For many years, our region has not been able to house all of our residents, particularly low- and middle-income earners, which has created an ongoing and growing crisis.

 Having a home is a basic need that helps build a strong foundation for everything else in life.
-Ensuring that all residents, regardless of income level, have access to housing is key to a vibrant economy.
+Ensuring that all residents, regardless of income level, have access to housing is key to a vibrant economy and our quality of life.

 What is Affordable Housing?